top of page

 • Delivering a final gallery to the client

-A lot of the work happens after the photos are taken — and that’s where the magic comes together.
+A lot of the work happens after the photos are taken.
+That’s where the magic comes together.

 Photographer holding camera during event